hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 {: .notice--warning}
-Numba-CUDA is in maintenance mode.
+Numba-CUDA is currently in maintenance mode.
 New feature development is targeted towards [Numba-CUDA-MLIR](https://github.com/NVIDIA/numba-cuda-mlir) For migration guidance, see [Migration from Numba / Numba-CUDA](https://github.com/NVIDIA/numba-cuda-mlir#migration-from-numba--numba-cuda).
 In short, use `from numba_cuda_mlir import cuda` instead of `from numba import cuda`.